Tuesday, 26 August 2025

 Minifigs from Caliver Books

 Even the 3rd generation range are now old and this can show in the lack of variety in pose, especially within packs.
 However, there are some real gems in the range and the variety can be increased by a bit of pack mixing.
 My particular favourites are in the 15th century and early 16th century ranges.
 Note that the Hussite and Burgundian ranges are in the Renaissance part of the catalogue.
+Not all figures have a photo attached but for many of the ranges up to the Feudal range, the figures can be seen in the PDF catalogue to the right of the page.
+You have to work out the code for yourself though.

 Mirliton

 I have used a lot of these and recently they have added a 14th century range which covers the early part of that century - a time which is fairly poorly catered for.
 I haven't painted mine yet, but the cavalry will provide the mounted contingent of my Almughavars although I haven't used Mirliton's own.
 This is a range which was designed virtually and then converted to produce figures in a more traditional style.
+The 12th century range is lumped in with the 13th century Teutonic Knights as 'Crusades'.
+The 12th century figures are based very closely on the Liber ad honorem Augusti sive de rebus Siculis though they will also work for most of Western and Northern Europe.

 Museum Miniatures

 Museum have been pretty prolific in producing new ranges, again using computer design to create the masters.
 The online pictures show the computer designs rather than the metal figures - in real life they are less 'muscular' but nice and clean.
 These new ranges include various ancient armies including Samnites with long shields, which aren't available from most other ranges.
-The most recent release has been some Later Crusader knights which would probably be good for around the 4th Crusade though ideally I prefer the shields to be a bit longer.
+The most recent release has been some Later Crusader knights which would probably be good for around the 4th Crusade though ideally I would prefer the shields to be a bit longer.
 The Turcopoles are less westernised than in some other ranges - I think they would also be useful for Turk style troops in Byzantine armies.

 Old Glory 15s